creatorofsomethingthatisgood/Security-scanner/README.md

 My project is to help everyone to be safe without them themselfs doing it because it is hard and very fustrating we may release a GUI version but not yet I am planning on making a GUI version we are working on it.
+    Just click on my profile and then search for GUI